 The Agency states that "[t]he Illinois Fish Contaminant Monitoring Program (FCMP) is a cooperative effort of five Illinois agencies, the Departments of Agriculture, Emergency Management, Natural Resources, and Public Health, and the Illinois EPA."
 PC 6298 at 30.
 The Agency further states that "[t]he primary goal of the FCMP is to identify for Illinois anglers through sport fish consumption advisories those species of fish and bodies of water that may pose the greatest potential risks to the anglers and their families, and allow them to avoid these risks by making informed judgments about the types and amounts of fish they eat."
 Id., citing TSD at 54-55, Exh.
 9 at 2.
 Specifically, the FCMP has issued a statewide mercury advisory and has placed fifteen bodies of water on a Special Mercury Advisory.
 PC 6298 at 30-31; see also Exh.
 11 (Illinois Fishing Information 2006).
-As FCMP generates more data on levels of methylmercury in fish, the original list of four bodies of water on the first Special Mercury Advisory in 2002 has been expanded to 15 bodies of water in 2006, including for the first time an entire river system (the Little Wabash River and its tributaries)."
+As FCMP generates more data on levels of methylmercury in fish, the original list of four bodies of water in 2006, including for the first time an entire river system (the Little Wabash River and its tributaries)."
 PC 6298 at 32.